Skip to main content

 A national cemetery is a federal burial ground, most run by the US Department of Veterans Affairs, for eligible veterans and certain family members.
 Burial in a VA national cemetery includes the grave, opening and closing, a liner, and a headstone at no cost.

-The VA National Cemetery Administration operates national cemeteries across the country.
-Eligible veterans, and in many cases their spouses and dependents, can be buried there.
+The VA National Cemetery Administration operates national cemeteries across the country, and a number of states run their own veterans cemeteries with similar benefits.
+Eligible veterans — generally those who did not receive a dishonorable discharge — and in many cases their spouses and dependents, can be buried there.

-For eligible veterans, VA national cemetery burial typically includes the gravesite, its opening and closing, a grave liner, a government headstone or marker, and perpetual care at no cost to the family.
-Eligibility and current benefits should be confirmed with the VA.
+For an eligible veteran, VA national cemetery burial typically includes the gravesite, its opening and closing, a grave liner, a government headstone or marker, a burial flag, and perpetual care, all at no cost to the family.
+Some benefits, such as a headstone or marker and a burial flag, can also apply when a veteran is buried in a private cemetery.

 See also